Cinex10/pix2pix_notes/pix2pix.md

 *<p align='center'>3.
 Two choices for the architecture of the generator </p>*

 ### Markovian discriminator (PatchGAN) :
-We already know the fact that L1 and L2 losses can effictively capture [low frequency compononet](#low-frequency-components-global-structure), this motivates restricting GAN descriminator to only model [high-frequency components](#high-frequency-components-fine-details).
+We already know the fact that $L1$ and $L2$ losses can effictively capture [low frequency compononet](#low-frequency-components-global-structure), this motivates restricting GAN descriminator to only model [high-frequency components](#high-frequency-components-fine-details).
 Therefore, we design a PatchGAN discriminator architecture.
+This discriminator tries to classify if each $N × N$ patch in an image is real or fake.
+We run this discriminator convolutionally across the image, averaging all responses to provide the ultimate output of $D$ .

 **Note :**
 In a PatchGAN discriminator, instead of producing a single output for the entire input image, the network classifies each patch or local region of the image independently.
 This approach helps capture more fine-grained details and enables the discriminator to provide feedback on the realism of local image structures.
 The generator, in turn, can focus on generating realistic details at the patch level.